lenovo-rui/lico-doc/LiCO Quick Installation Guide v3.0.1.md

 >
 >- Please check whether config is applied successfully after reboot.

 #6.
-Install Lustre, a parallel file system
+Install Lustre

 >**NOTE:**
 >
 >Skip this part if your cluster will not use lustre.

-Apply following steps to install lustre for your cluster:
+Apply following steps to install lustre for your cluster.

-## Step 1: Modify Lustre Configuration File
+## Step 1: Modify Lustre configuration file

     [root@mgt setup]# vi ../etc/lustre.conf